Ottawa Bluesfest: History

-The festival was first held in 1994 at Majors Hill Park with the performance of Clarence Clemons, attracting 5,000 spectators.
+The festival was first held in 1994 at Majors Hill Park with the performance of Clarence Clemons, attracting 5,000 people.
 The following year the festival attracted larger crowds with entertainers like John Hiatt and Buddy Guy.
-In 1996, 250,000 fans attended the 10-day Bluesfest to see Robert Cray, Los Lobos and others.
+In 1996, 250,000 people attended the 10-day festival to see Robert Cray, Los Lobos and others.
 It was then that the Mitel corporation became the first major sponsor of the event.
 In 1997, the festival was moved to Confederation Park to provide more space for the increasing number of fans to see musicians such as Dr. John and Little Feat.
 In 1998, over 800,000 people showed up for the festival in 10 days, which coincided with Canada Day.
 Bell Mobility and CIBC Wood Gundy joined the list of sponsors.
 In 1999, the festival was moved to LeBreton Flats.
-Bluesfest became a registered charitable organization while attracting over 950,000 fans in 10 days.
+Bluesfest became a registered charitable organization while attracting over 950,000 people in 10 days.
 The Royal Canadian Mint became a sponsor.
 Cisco Systems became the Bluesfest Title Sponsor in 2001, while the Ottawa Citizen and the National Post became Presenting Sponsors.
-In 2002, Cisco Ottawa Bluesfest moved to Festival Plaza in downtown Ottawa and 1,200,000 fans in 10 days.
+In 2002, Cisco Ottawa Bluesfest moved to Festival Plaza in downtown Ottawa with 1,200,000 people over 10 days.

 In 2003, the festival expanded to eight stages to celebrate its tenth anniversary with 1,220,000 people in attendance.
 2005 saw the festival further diversify its offerings, reaching out to a younger audience as well as those interested in more than just blues.
 The 2006 edition saw continued growth with increased crowds and the move of the MBNA stage to Lisgar Collegiate Institute to provide more capacity.
 In 2007, Cisco Ottawa Bluesfest relocated to LeBreton Flats Park, a move from the site at Festival Plaza the previous year.
 The new site offered five stages in and around the Canadian War Museum.
 The stage set-up featured twin main stages akin to the Austin City Limits Music Festival, which allowed audiences to transfer between headlining acts.

 The festival continues to be held in July annually for 10 days.
-Headliners such as B.B King and the Dixie Chicks (2013), Blake Shelton and Lady Gaga (2014), Kanye West (2015), Red Hot Chili Peppers (2016), and Foo Fighters (2018) attracting approximately 1,500,000 attendees each year.
+Headliners such as B. B. King and the Dixie Chicks (2013), Blake Shelton and Lady Gaga (2014), Kanye West (2015), Red Hot Chili Peppers (2016), and Foo Fighters (2018), attracting over 1,300,000 attendees each year.

 Along with showcasing international musical talent, Bluesfest is a non-profit charitable organization with year-round music education initiatives such as Blues in the Schools, Be in the Band, and the Bluesfest School of Music and Art, augmenting a focus on developing local artists in the Ottawa region.